david-diep/expense-tracker-hackathon/README.md

 - The user is able to see a Monthly Report, which states total expenses per day over a given month

+- The user is able to filter account expenses specifically with date/category

+- The user is able to color code expenses and categories

 Additional Features
 ===